All Products

 EOF

-Step 4: Test the access
+Step 4: Verify HTTPS access

-1. Obtain the gateway IP address.
+1. Get the ingress gateway IP address:

-export GATEWAY_IP=$(kubectl get service istio-ingressgateway -n istio-system -o jsonpath='{.status.loadBalancer.ingress[0].ip}' )
+export GATEWAY_IP=$(kubectl get service istio-ingressgateway -n istio-system -o jsonpath='{.status.loadBalancer.ingress[0].ip}')

-2. Send a test request.
+2. Send a test request over HTTPS:

 curl -vk --resolve test.com:443:${GATEWAY_IP} https://test.com/status/418